-At the Annual General Meeting held on May 26, 2006, the shareholders of UGL approved a name change to Red Hill Energy Inc. Red Hill Energy Inc. (formerly UGL Enterprises Ltd.) is a mineral resource exploration and development stage public company.
+At the Annual General Meeting held May 26, 2006, the shareholders of UGL approved a name change to Red Hill Energy Inc. Red Hill Energy Inc. (formerly UGL Enterprises Ltd.) is a mineral resource exploration and development stage public company.
 The principal business activity of the Company is the acquisition, exploration and development of mineral properties.
 Since June 1, 2003, the Company has been focusing on the acquisition, exploration and development of properties located in Mongolia.
 The Company is a reporting issuer in British Columbia and Alberta, and trades on the TSX Venture Exchange under the symbol "RH".
 The Company has a business relationship with Mine Info Ltd., a leading Mongolian Exploration company, and has a full time office in the capital city, Ulaan Baatar.
 All Red Hill work programs are supervised by Mr. Glenn Griesbach, P.Geo., Mr. Mel Klohn, L.P.Geo Director, and Mr. Garry Clark, P.Geo Director all of whom periodically act as Red Hill's Qualified Persons for work in Mongolia as well as assisting and advising with all operations.
-Mongolian logistical support is provided by Mine Info Ltd., a leading Mongolian Baatar.
+Mongolian logistical support is provided by Mine Info Ltd., a leading Mongolian consulting and exploration group based in Mongolia's capital Ulaan Baatar.